Chapter 12Testing, evaluation, and trace discipline

 Every event in the trace is a typed record with explicit fields: timestamp, agent identity, session identity, event class, parent event (where applicable), payload (input, output, metadata).
 Unstructured logs are not traces.

 In 2026 there is no reason to invent a bespoke schema for this.
-The industry standard is OpenTelemetry (OTel), and its Semantic Conventions for GenAI define spans and attributes for model and agent telemetry, gen_ai.system, gen_ai.request.model, gen_ai.usage.input_tokens, and the like.
+The industry standard is OpenTelemetry (OTel; see Chapter 21), and its Semantic Conventions for GenAI define spans and attributes for model and agent telemetry, gen_ai.system, gen_ai.request.model, gen_ai.usage.input_tokens, and the like.
 (These GenAI conventions are still stabilizing as of 2026; treat the specific attribute names as illustrative and pin to a convention version.)
 Emit agentic traces as OTel spans, mapping the agentic event classes below onto span names and attributes.
 Building on OTel means the trace plugs into existing collectors, backends, and dashboards rather than a one-off pipeline, and it makes the agentic system observable with the same tooling as the rest of the stack.

 Common event classes: